mokuda2/senioryearreflection/_posts/2023-04-07-Hollow-Space.md

 “I don’t think so.”

-She then asked a girl who was sitting on the other side of me.
+She then asked a girl who was sitting on the other side of her.
 I was surprised how outgoing Gyuna was to talk to someone she didn’t know like that.  “...Yeah, this is my first semester at BYU, and it’s been a lot.
 But thanks so much!”

 After a bit of studying, I saw that she was about to take a selfie with me.